Failed a Drug Test on Probation? What Judges Actually Consider [2026]

 The Bigger Picture

-The criminal justice system's approach to substance use on probation has shifted significantly over the last fifteen years.
+The criminal justice system's approach to substance use on probation has shifted significantly in recent years.
 Research on addiction medicine and the economics of incarceration pushed many states toward treatment-first responses for substance-related violations.
-The logic is not soft — it is that locking up relapsed probationers produces worse recovery outcomes and costs more than continued community supervision with treatment.
+The logic is not soft, it is that locking up relapsed probationers produces worse recovery outcomes and costs more than continued community supervision with treatment.

 You are going to get through this.
 Start with treatment.
 Everything else follows from there.